I’m recovering from the weekend.

 Move from a Front Plank to a Side Plank.
+In the Side Plank position, one forearm is on the wall and one side of your body is facing the wall.
 Bring your knee up, making sure that your knee is below hip height.
-The supporting leg needs to keep the outer part of your hip working in order to keep the body in a straight line.
+The supporting leg needs to keep the outer part of your hip working in order to keep the body in a straight line, which makes this a great exercise to rehabilitate the hip.
 Switch to your opposite leg.

 Wall Side Plank

 Return back to the front position with the knee driver and then go to the other side.
-Move from Front, Side, Front and then Side Plank.
+Move from Front, to Side, to Front and then to Side Plank again.

 There you go!
 Do the Wall Plank and add that knee driver that will challenge the hip and work on hip stability which often decreases when you have hip pain, hip injury or hip irritation.